 Although you can represent yourself in court to defend your case, it is not recommended that you do so.
 Your lawyer can help you navigate the criminal defense system, which can be difficult and confusing.
 He or she can help you prepare for depositions and other interactions with the court to help you avoid saying something that incriminates you.

-If you have been charged with any type of property crime, start working with an experienced criminal defense lawyer as soon as possible.
 Working with the right criminal defense lawyer can make a huge difference in your case’s resolution – a knowledgeable lawyer can help you use the available evidence to demonstrate your innocence or have your charge lowered.
 To learn more, contact our team at Hammett, Bellin & Oswald, LLC, today to set up your initial consultation with a member of our firm.
 Contact our team by email or call 920-202-8872 or toll-free at 866-720-0009.